 Chapter 22 discusses issues facing developing countries.
 The chapter begins by identifying characteristics of the economies of developing countries, characteristics that include undeveloped financial markets, pervasive government involvement, and a dependence on commodity exports.
 The macroeconomic analysis of previous chapters again provides a framework for analyzing relevant issues, such as inflation in or capital flows to developing countries.
 Borrowing by developing countries is discussed as an attempt to exploit gains from intertemporal trade and is put in historical perspective.
 Latin American countries’ problems with inflation and subsequent attempts at reform are detailed.
 Finally, the East Asian economic miracle is revisited (it is discussed in Chapter 10), and the East Asian financial crisis is examined.
 This final topic provides an opportunity to discuss possible reforms of the world’s financial architecture.

-Chapter 18 The International Monetary System, 1870–1973
+Chapter 19 International Monetary Systems: An Historical Overview

  Chapter Organization